 The topic of food labelling was discussed in some detail during some focus groups.
 The way in which food is labelled was seen as "not clear enough", and the women wanted information that was clear and easy to understand.
 The older among the participants found labelling particularly difficult to understand.
 As one older women pointed out "I can't be looking at the labels.
 I wouldn't know what to look for".
-Another woman said she routinely looked at labels to identify 'E's2.
+Another woman said she routinely looked at labels to identify 'E'sii.
 She added that she did not really know what 'E's' were, but was concerned about unnatural additions to her food.
+Hidden salts and ii E numbers are codes for food additives and are usually found on food labels throughout the European Union.

-Hidden salts and sugars were also pointed out as a labelling issue that some of the women were concerned about.
+sugars were also pointed out as a labelling issue that some of the women were concerned about.

-Learning to cook
+5.3.3 Learning to cook

 Most of the women learned to cook by watching female members of the family.
-In most cases this was their mothers, but also older sisters and grandmothers (and in one case a father) were mentioned.
+In most cases this was their mother, but also older sisters and grandmothers (and in one case a father) were mentioned.
 Some came from large families sometimes with eight or more children, and were accustomed to helping with domestic chores, including cooking from an early age.